isomerpages/mom-sec/_faq/useful-information-for-employers.md

   SEC will be paid in September of the same year for work done from January to June, and March of the following year for work done from July to December.<br><br>

 The final payment of SEC was made in March 2021. <br><br>
-	From 1 January 2021, there are two new schemes – the Senior Employment Credit and the Enabling Employment Credit.<br>
+	From 1 January 2021, there are two new schemes – the Senior Employment Credit and the Enabling Employment Credit.<br><br>

-	<b>     </b>•	The Senior Employment Credit provides wage offsets to employers who employ Singaporean employees aged 55 and above, and earning below $4,000 a month; and<br>
+	•	The Senior Employment Credit provides wage offsets to employers who employ Singaporean employees aged 55 and above, and earning below $4,000 a month; and<br>
-	<b>     </b>•	The Enabling Employment Credit provides wage offsets to employers who employ Singaporean employees with disabilities aged 13 and above and earning below $4,000 a month.<br>
+	•	The Enabling Employment Credit provides wage offsets to employers who employ Singaporean employees with disabilities aged 13 and above and earning below $4,000 a month.<br><br>
 	  For more details on the new schemes, please visit <a href="https://www.iras.gov.sg/irashome/schemes/businesses/sec_cto_eec/">here</a>.

 </details><br>